RupankarCh/my-notes/Virtualization/readme.md

 **Commands**:
-vagrant init <vagrant box name> (To initializes the current directory as a Vagrant environment and creates a configuration file called a Vagrantfile.) vagrant up (To create, configure, and power on a virtual machine (VM) based on the settings specified in the Vagrantfile)
+vagrant init <vagrant box name> (To initializes the current directory as a Vagrant environment and creates a configuration file called a Vagrantfile.) vagrant up (To create, configure, and power on a virtual machine (VM) based on the settings specified in the Vagrantfile) vagrant ssh (To login the VM using the Vagrant user created automatically)